orbitalquark/scintillua/README.md

 programming languages to any Scintilla-based text editor or IDE.
 Scintillua was designed to be dropped into or compiled with any Scintilla environment.

-At this time, Scintillua only supports the long-term Scintilla 3.x branch, not the 4.x main line.

 Scintillua may also be used as a Lua library for obtaining syntax highlighting information of source code snippets.